-Almost all of it comes from SEO focused content.
+Almost all of it comes from SEO content.

-In this article, I’m going to walk you through our 7 step content development process that we use to consistently produce content that ranks in the top 3 of Google and generates sales.
+You'll get an inside view of how we consistently produce content that ranks in the top 3 of Google and generates sales.

 You’re going to learn how to come up with content ideas, how to create content that ranks on page 1 and how to promote the content.